zainternational/pmsusermanual/docs/operations/cashiering/quick-checkout.md

 4. **Auto-checkout** — Once all folio balances reach zero, checkout completes automatically.
 The reservation is removed from the list.
 5. **Next reservation** — The system moves to the next reservation in the queue.

+Quick Checkout is synchronized with the Cashiering → Transaction and Billing screens: a checkout, payment, or room-charge post performed here is immediately reflected there (and vice versa), so switching between screens mid-process does not create duplicate postings.

 Use **Skip** in the payment modal to skip the current reservation and move to the next one.

 ## Selecting Reservations